 Grading: This assignment comprises 20% of your total grade.

 PLEASE NOTE: All writing assignments for this course will be submitted through TURNITIN, which will check for plagiarism and AI use.
-FIU requires that students found plagiarizing must be reported and given a 0 for the assignment plagiarized.
+FIU requires that students found plagiarizing must be reported and given a 0 for the assignment plagiarized until their case is resolved.

 Course Grading